 WARNING!
-In order to avoid earth loops that can damage the gateway and/or any other equipment connected to it, we strongly recommend:

-- The use of DC power supplies, floating or with the negative terminal connected to earth.
-Never use a DC power supply with the positive terminal connected to earth. - The use of AC power supplies only if they are floating and not powering any other device.
+In order to avoid earth loops that can damage the gateway and/or any other equipment connected to it, we strongly recommend the use of DC power supplies, floating or with the negative terminal connected to earth.
+Never use a DC power supply with the positive terminal connected to earth.